wasnaqvi/HERMES/ReadMe.md

 - `Model`: a **single–response** mass–metallicity regression for planetary
   water abundance.
-- `MetModel`: a **joint planetary–stellar metallicity** model that fits both planet and host–star metallicities simultaneously with a shared intrinsic covariance.
+- `MetModel`: a **multi-dimensional planetary+stellar metallicity** model that fits both planet and host–star metallicity relations with mass simultaneously with a shared intrinsic covariance.

 The key idea is to compare survey strategies at fixed sample size $N$ but